Bottom-fixed offshore wind

 - Evaluate the environmental impacts of certain components or systems used in ORE farms, such as galvanic anodes (ANODE project) or power export cables (SPECIES project), and thus help change the regulatory framework;

-- Propose environmental monitoring solutions such as passive acoustic monitoring of benthos (BENTHOSCOPE and BENTHOSCOPE2 projects) and characterisation of biofouling on submerged components (ABIOP and ABIOP+ projects).
+- Propose environmental monitoring solutions such as passive acoustic monitoring of benthos (BENTHOSCOPE and BENTHOSCOPE2 projects) and characterisation of biofouling on submerged components (ABIOP, ABIOP+ and BIODHYL projects);

 These various studies provide the sector with validated models, adapted measurement methods, representative data and recommendation reports based on recognised expertise.
 The COME3T approach contributes, for example, to the acceptability of projects by offering summary reports for a very wide audience.
 These cover a wide range of topics related to the environmental integration of ORE, for which the scientific experts in the field provide neutral and independent insight.